nextstrain/cli/doc/aws-batch.md

 ### Disk space for your jobs

+_The following applies to Batch compute environments using Amazon Linux 2 (AL2) [ECS-optimized AMIs][], which is the default for new compute environments.
+If you're using older compute environments with Amazon Linux 1 (AL1) AMIs, either upgrade or see previous versions of this document.
+If you're using custom AMIs, you can probably find your own way._

-By default, your Batch jobs will each have access to 10 GiB of scratch space.
-This is enough for most Nextstrain builds, but yours may require more.
+By default, your Batch jobs will have access to ~28 GiB of shared space.
+This is enough for many Nextstrain builds, but the [SARS-CoV-2 build][] is the notable exception.
+Your own builds may require more disk space as well.

 Configuring more space requires a little bit of setup.
 It also helps to understand that Batch uses [ECS][] to run containers on clusters of [EC2][] servers.

-Each EC2 instance in an ECS cluster has a storage volume named `/dev/xvdcz` which is shared by all the containers/jobs running on that instance.
-The default size of this volume is **22 GiB**, which comes from the [AWS-managed ECS-optimized machine images (AMIs)][ami-storage] used by Batch.
+Each EC2 instance in an ECS cluster has, by default, a single **30 GiB** root volume which is **shared by all the containers/jobs running on that instance**.

-Each container/job is allowed to use up to **10 GiB** of disk by default.
-This comes from Docker's [`dm.basesize` option][].
+The default size of this volume is set by the [AWS-managed ECS-optimized machine images (AMIs)][ami-storage] used by Batch.
+The operating system and base software is on the same volume, so usable space for your containers/job is slightly less, around **28 GiB**.

-In order to give your Batch jobs more disk, you have to increase **both** of these defaults.
-There are many approaches to doing this, but the simplest is to create a new EC2 _[launch template][]_.
+There are several approaches to give your Batch jobs more disk, but the simplest is to increase the size of the root volume using a custom EC2 _[launch template][]_ that you associate with a new Batch compute environment.

 It's quickest to [create the launch template][create-launch-template] using the AWS Console, although you can also do it on the command-line.

-First, add to the launch template an EBS storage volume with the device name `/dev/xvdcz`, volume size you want (e.g. 200 GiB), and a volume type of `gp2`.
+First, add to the launch template an EBS storage volume with the device name `/dev/xvda`, volume size you want (e.g. 200 GiB), and a volume type of `gp3`.
 Make sure that the volume is marked for deletion on instance termination, or you'll end up paying for old volumes indefinitely!
 This sets the size of the shared volume available to all containers on a single EC2 instance.

-Next, under the "Advanced details" section, add a user data blob with the following text:
+Next, under the "Advanced details" section, make sure that "EBS-optimized instance" is enabled.

-    Content-Type: multipart/mixed; boundary="==BOUNDARY=="
-    MIME-Version: 1.0

-    --==BOUNDARY==
-    Content-Type: text/cloud-boothook; charset="us-ascii"

-    # Set Docker daemon option dm.basesize so each container gets up to 50GB
-    cloud-init-per once docker_options echo 'OPTIONS="${OPTIONS} --storage-opt dm.basesize=50GB"' >> /etc/sysconfig/docker

-    --==BOUNDARY==--

-This allows each container/job to use up to 50 GiB.
-Adjust this value to your own needs and according to the total EBS volume size you chose above.
-The ECS documentation includes more information about this format and [specifying options for the ECS Docker daemon][ecs-docker-options].

-If you want to set other options in your launch template you may, but make sure you understand [Batch's support for them][batch-launch-template].

 Create the launch template and note its id or name.